|Funding Program:||Investment Road and Rail Program

 The estimated cost of the project is $440 million.
 The Australian Government is contributing $240.2 million and the Victorian Government $199.8 million.

-Construction commenced on 17 February 2015 and is expected to be completed in mid-2019.
+Construction commenced in February 2015 and is expected to be completed by late 2020.

 Disclaimer: The material contained in this site is made available